-Here’s why you want to use NCache as an alternative to Redis.
+The blog explains the reasons why you want to use NCache as an alternative to Redis.

 First and the foremost, Redis has no support for WAN replication of cached data.
 The need for this feature becomes indispensable when your application is deployed in multiple data centers across the country or the world.
 NCache provides powerful WAN replication capabilities for its distributed cache in the following data center configurations:

 The first situation is suitable when you have an active data center and a disaster recovery backup data center.
 The backup data center only becomes active if the active one goes down.
 For this to be possible, the distributed cache must be replicated to the passive data center so it is available when the data center becomes active.

 The second situation is applicable where you have two active data centers serving geographically dispersed users in order to improve their access time.
 You want the ability to either re-route some of the traffic from one data center to another in case of an overflow.
 If one of the data centers goes down, you’ll want to route all its traffic to the other one.
 In this second case, you need the distributed cache updates from both data centers to be replicated to the other ones and also handle conflict situations.
 These are the capabilities that NCache has which Redis does not support.

 Many of the applications needing a distributed cache are dealing with sensitive and highly confidential data.
 Therefore, security and encryption are two areas that hold fundamental importance when talking about data storage and retrieval.

 Redis is lacking support for both authentication and encryption.
 NCache on the other hand, provides support for authentication and authorization through Active Directory / LDAP.
 NCache also provides very strong encryption options to encrypt the stored data.
 These options include: